-Companies should be transparent with their consumers about the data they collect.
+Companies should be transparent with their consumers about the data they collect and the eCommerce tools they use.
 Everything should be in the privacy notice on your website or app.
 This includes how they will use the data.

 Companies should have a link to the entire privacy statement on the footer of their website.
 Apps typically have their policies in their “About” section.
-The checkout page is also where you can find privacy notices on e-commerce websites.
+The checkout page is also where you can find privacy notices on B2B eCommerce websites.

 All privacy policies have essential sections that you must cover.
 Your privacy notice should:

 1. Pinpoint all the personal data you collect